 Understanding the Core: What is an MCP Gateway?

-MCP (Model Context Protocol) has become the industry standard for connecting AI clients to enterprise tools and data.
+MCP (Model Context Protocol) has become a standard protocol for connecting AI clients to enterprise tools and data.
 Supported by Anthropic, OpenAI, Google, and Microsoft, MCP enables AI agents to access databases, APIs, and internal systems.
 However, raw MCP deployments introduce challenges:

 - Zero telemetry on what AI agents access